Spot Regressions with Candlesticks: Inference on Spot Betas

 \end{proposition}

-This proposition shows that $\widehat{T}_n$ can be asymptotically approximated by $\widetilde{T}_n$, which is a function of the matrix $U_{n,t}$ defined in Proposition \ref{prop:spotcov_coupling}.
-Consequently, the distributional properties of the limiting variable $\widetilde{T}_n$ can be exploited to test the null hypothesis $\beta_t = \beta_0$ or to construct confidence intervals.
+This proposition shows that $\widehat{T}_n(\lambda)$ can be asymptotically approximated by $\widetilde{T}_n(\lambda)$, which is a function of the matrix $U_{n,t}$ defined in Proposition \ref{prop:spotcov_coupling}.
+As such, the distributional properties of the limiting variable $\widetilde{T}_n(\lambda)$ can be exploited to compute the critical values for the test.
+Next, I turn to this problem.

-Accordingly, \citet{bollerslev2024optimalspotregressions} demonstrate that $\widehat{T}_n$ follows a Student’s $t$ distribution with $k-1$ degrees of freedom when the beta estimator is based solely on return observations, that is, when $\lambda = (1, 0, 0)^{\top}$, which makes inference straightforward.
-The key complication arises when the beta estimator incorporates the other candlestick returns, i.e., when $\lambda \neq (1, 0, 0)^{\top}$.
-In this case, as discussed in Section \ref{sec:asymptotic_risk}, $U_{n,t}$ and hence $\widetilde{T}_n$ depend on population quantities in a non-trivial manner, generally resulting in a non-pivotal distribution, thereby complicating inference.